anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Should a manufacturer decide to stop supporting some algorithm, they will likely need to recall any inventory that exists in warehouses or within the supply chain in order to replace the firmware and update the IDevID certificates present in the recalled devices.

 The exact choice of format (CMS, JWS or CBOR) and algorithm depends upon the target operational community for the Voucher.
-{{!RFC8994, Section 6.2}} specifies mandatory to implement algorithms for current ANI uses.
-{{?I-D.richardson-anima-quantum-safe-4ani}} is future work for quantum safe (PQ) {{?RFC9958}} algorithms for ANI work.

-{{cBRSKI}} and {{!I-D.ietf-uta-tls13-iot-profile}} specifies mandatory to implement algorithms for IoT use cases.

-A certain class of constrained devices minimizes the code size of the code for ASN.1 processing, PKIX {{RFC5280}} processing and Voucher/PVR processing, while another class of constrained devices can minimize just the sizes of Voucher and PVR.

 The public keys are to be encoded according to {{!RFC7250, Section 3}} for RSA and ECDSA keys, noting that {{!RFC8032}} extends this to include an OID for EdDSA.
 The old (1024-bit) DSA algorithm is not supported.